18F/handbook/_pages/policies/tech-policies/security-incidents.md

 2. If you can, click the `Show Original` option in the "triangle" menu associated with the email.
 This will open a new window with the Original Message above and the raw text of the email below.
 3. Click on the `Download Original` link halfway down the page and it will save text of the email to your hard drive.
 4. Forward the email to itservicedesk@gsa.gov.
 As long as you haven't clicked on link or downloaded the file, you may stop here.
 5. If you suspect that the email has compromised your system with a download or link, you must also forward the email to gsa-ir@gsa.gov and devops@gsa.gov and attach the original text you downloaded.
+Please include *Security Incident* in the subject line, along with a brief description of the issue (Ex.
+Clicked on link in phishing email).
 6. Report the phishing email in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel.
 7. After receiving your notification to GSA, IT will create a ticket and may contact you for more information.
 If you were unable to retrieve the raw headers above, IT may need to access your computer to view the email.